filecoin-project/lotus-docs/README.md

 * https://lotus.filecoin.io
 * https://lotus-docs.on-fleek.app

-"Fleek CI" is a configured GitHub app, and it's tied to the infra@filoz.org account.
+"Fleek CI" is a configured GitHub app for this repo that does the publishing.
+It is tied to the infra@filoz.org fleek.xyz account.
+(The credentials are stored in FilOz 1Password.)

+lotus.filecoin.io DNS configuration is done with sead.ai, as they are the DNS managers of the filecoin.io domain.

 ## License